MarioChao/corCTF-Writeups/corCTF2023/crypto/fizzbuzz100.md

 In C++, getting an integer from an integer division only requires a slash, but in Python, any single-slash division results in a decimal.<br>
 I decided to use `int(a / b)` for divisions because I thought that would round the quotient towards negative infinity.<br>
-The truth is that with very big numbers, precision of the decimal will be lost and the resulting integer will have significant difference than the actual quotient.
+The truth is that with very big numbers, precision of the decimal will be lost and the resulting integer will have a significant difference than the actual quotient.

 I finally found this issue when I got regular results (random characters) for `long_to_bytes()` on a number, but mostly the character `\x00` when using the number `int(num / 2)`.<br>
 I searched up how to do floor divisions in Python and found the solution to this problem using double-slash `//`.